-- 1. Provide an analysis for three hinged arches and suspension bridges for different type of loads and their supports are at different levels. - 2.
-To analyze the statically indeterminate beams by using method of Consistent deformation. - 3.
-To analyze the statically indeterminate beams and frames by using displacement methods (Slope deflection method and Moment distribution method) - 4.
-The concepts of moving loads and influence lines are imparted for assessment of maximum SF and BM at a given section when loads rolling on simply supported and continuous girders and Pratt and Warren trusses.
+- Provide an analysis for three hinged arches and suspension bridges for different type of loads and their supports are at different levels. - To analyze the statically indeterminate beams by using method of Consistent deformation. - To impart concepts of force-displacement relations for evaluation of member end moments of beams and portal frames using the kinematic redundant. - Introduce the concept of member stiffness, joint distribution factor, carry over moment and then balancing fixed end moments for beams, sway and non-sway frames by slope deflection and moment distribution methods. - The concepts of moving loads and influence lines are imparted for assessment of maximum SF and BM at a given section when loads rolling on simply supported and continues girders and Pratt and Warren trusses.

-Course Outcomes: Upon successful completion of this course the student will be able to
+Upon successful completion of this course the student will be able to

-- 1. Analyze the arches and Cables - 2.
-Analyze the Indeterminate beams using method of Consistent deformation - 3.
-Analyze the Indeterminate beams using Slope deflection method and Moment distribution method. - 4.
-Draw the influence lines for the determinate beams and trusses and also determine the maximum quantities using ILDs.
+- Analyze the arches and Cables - Analyze the Indeterminate beams using method of Consistent deformation - Analyze the Indeterminate beams using Slope deflection method and Moment distribution method. - Draw the influence lines for the determinate beams and trusses and also determine the maximum quantities using ILDs.

-1. Arches: Types, Eddy's Theorem; Analysis of three hinged Parabolic and Circular arches for Static loads.
-Affect of temperature change in arches.
+1. Arches : Types, Eddy's Theorem; Analysis of three hinged Parabolic and Circular arches for Static loads.
+Effect of temperature changes in arches.

-2. Cables: Analysis of cables under uniformly distributed and concentrated loads; Shape of the cable under self weight; Effect of temperature changes in suspension cables; Anchor cables.
+2. Cables Analysis of cables under uniformly distributed and concentrated loads; Shape of the cable under self weight; Effect of temperature changes in suspension cables; Anchor cables.

-3. Analysis of indeterminate structures: Introduction to Force methods:
+2. Analysis of indeterminate structures: Introduction to Force methods: